 Is My Toddler Constipated?

 The average toddler (if there is such a thing) makes a bowel movement once a day.
-Usually, a child who has a bowel movement fewer than three times a week (or less often than normal), and whose stools are hard and difficult to pass is constipated.
+Usually, a child who has a bowel movement fewer than three times a week (or less often than he typically does), and whose stools are hard and difficult to pass, is constipated.
 Also, according to the American Academy of Pediatrics, any child with stools that are large, hard, dry, and accompanied by painful bowel movements, soiling between bowel movements, or blood on the outside of the stool may have constipation.

 Don't be worried if your child has a bout of constipation -- it's perfectly normal once in awhile.
 But if your toddler's constipation lasts for two weeks or more it's called chronic constipation, and you should see your pediatrician.